Using Kafka

 }Propagating GroupId to PartitionKey 5.17

-When consuming from a Kafka topic, the incoming envelope's GroupId is automatically set from the Kafka consumer's configured GroupId.
+By default, Wolverine stamps the Kafka consumer's configured GroupId onto the GroupId property of every incoming envelope.
 If your handler produces cascaded messages that should land on the same partition, you can enable automatic propagation of the originating GroupId to the outgoing PartitionKey:

 opts.Policies.PropagateGroupIdToPartitionKey();This eliminates the need to manually set DeliveryOptions.PartitionKey on every outgoing message from your handlers.
 The rule will never override an explicitly set PartitionKey.
 See the Partitioned Sequential Messaging documentation for more details and a code sample.